fbcouch/valley-of-bones/README.md

 - "Walking Boot Icon" by Lorc, CC-BY

-All other art assets are original creations by Jami Couch and are licensed as CC-BY-SA.
+All other art assets are original creations by Jami Couch and Steven Hochman and are licensed as CC-BY-SA.